- Doctors & Departments

 Salt water enemas are effective in relieving constipation, are easy to mix, and can be administered by the parent or caregiver.

-1 TEASPOON OF TABLE SALT is dissolved in 1 LITER (1000 cc) OF WATER to make the correct concentration.
+Dissolve 1 teaspoon of table salt in 1 liter (1000 cc) of water to make the correct concentration.
 The enema is then delivered through a soft rubber tube that can be inserted easily into the child's rectum (approximately 4 inches).
-The volume of fluid to be delivered will be decided by your child's physician.
+Your child's physician will decide what volume of fluid should be delivered.

 To deliver the enema, the child should be placed on their side or stomach with the knees pulled up under the chest with their bottom in the air.
 These two positions are most effective for giving enemas because they allow the fluid to be instilled easily into the colon.